aaronmsimon/unity-kings-of-the-beach/README.md

 #### Menus

 ### Notes/Next Steps:
-- draw out all classes and where stuff is coming from and when
-- Distinguish Athlete and Player Classes, check for unnecessary fields, properties, and events
-- Spike ball - jump, low trajectory, and speed
 - get side based on team
 - adjust in/out based on radius of ball touching line, too